 March 02, 2021

 How exactly do linguistic landscapes communicate and what theoretical significance might follow from such an inquiry?
-This book addresses these questions by taking as its starting point the insight that the individual or organization that is responsible for the production of a sign may not be ...
+This book addresses these questions by taking as its starting point the insight that the individual or organisation that is responsible for the production of a sign may not be ...

 Edited By Ying-Ying Tan, Pritipuspa Mishra